 There are two words to describe this: amateurish and pretentious.
 I tried very hard to like it but I ended up being very cross at wasting a valuable weekday evening standing in the cold unable to make any sense of what was happening in this rather bizarre production.
 Maybe my expectations were raised by the producers’ marketing of this show but it certainly didn’t stand up to any of their hyperbole.

 At the venue itself, there was confusion as to what we were meant to see.
 We fell upon a group trying to build houses with bamboo sticks and were encouraged to join in.
 Apparently everybody was building a city where every citizen would be happy.
-My alarm bells started to ring.
-I asked one of the cast members (whom I was helping to build her house) what this show was all about and she told me it was to help the audience to understand what the Basildon’s travellers’ felt when they were asked to evict their homes in Dale Farm.
+I asked one of the cast members what this show was all about and she told me it was to help the audience to understand what the Basildon’s travellers’ felt when they were asked to evict their homes in Dale Farm.
 It was precisely at this point when I lost whatever goodwill I had towards this show.

 Soon security men turned up and asked the dwellers to move although I am not sure if we were given a reason for this sudden development.
 But why let reason get in the way of a politically correct utopia?
 And in the end one of the security men decided that he was human and everybody should live happily ever after.